SK53/indicia-docs/developing/architecture-overview.rst

 images or layers for overlay onto web mapping applications and GIS applications, or a variety of text based spatial formats.

-GeoServer is a separate optional installation which should site alongside the warehouse on the same server.
+GeoServer is a separate optional installation which should sit alongside the warehouse on the same server.
 Although Indicia is capable of drawing maps without GeoServer, any attempt to map more than a few thousand points on a single map is likely to hit performance problems both in the browser's JavaScript engine (which is responsible for adding points to the map) and because of the size of the download file.
-On option that GeoServer provides is a Web Mapping Service (WMS) which renders the map layer image on the server and sends the image to the client.
+One option that GeoServer provides is a Web Mapping Service (WMS) which renders the map layer image on the server and sends the image to the client.
 This results in drastically improved performance when rendering maps with large numbers of records.